CfSOtago/GREENGridData/docs/ggOverviewReport.md

 ## )
 ```

 The project research sample comprises 44 households who were recruited in two batches, one starting in May 2014 and the second starting in November 2014 via two local lines companies (Powerco and Unison).
 Recruitment was via a non-random (?) sampling method and a number of households were intentionally selected for their 'complex' electricity consumption (and embedded generation) patterns and appliances.
-As a result the sample cannot be assumed to represent the population of customers of either company, nor of the populations in each location.
+As a result the sample cannot be assumed to represent the population of customers of either company, nor the populations in each location.

-Table \@ref{tab:sampleTable} shows the number in each sample and the dates from which Grid Spy data was collected.
+Table \@ref{tab:sampleTable} shows the number in each sample and the dates from which GridSpy data was collected.
 As can be seen data is still being collected on some households.

 <table>
 <caption>(\#tab:sampleTable)Sample location</caption>